 - Risk Factors: Other risk factors, such as the nature of the business, can also impact the premium.
 For example, employees working in high-risk industries (e.g., construction, manufacturing) may attract higher premiums due to the increased likelihood of accidents and injuries.
 Additionally, the overall health risk profiles of the employees, based on medical history and lifestyle factors, can influence premium calculations.

-Examples of Premium Calculation
+Examples of premium calculation

 Consider a company with 50 employees, an average age of 35, opting for a coverage amount of INR 5 lakhs per employee.
 The nature of the business is IT services, which generally pose lower health risks.
 The premium might be calculated as follows: